xarray-contrib/xskillscore/README.rst

    r = ds.xs.pearson_r("obs_var", "fct_var", "time")

    # If fct is not a part of the dataset, inputting a separate
-   # DataArray as an argument works as well
+   # DataArray as an argument works as well:
    ds = ds.drop("fct_var")
    r = ds.xs.pearson_r("obs_var", fct, "time")